davidforel/well_log_tracks/README.md

 David@SeismicRocks.com
 2020-September

-This script builds on another script.
+This script builds on another script by:
-The previous work was done by:
 Ryan A. Mardani, linkedin.com/in/amardani
 The reference work is:
 https://towardsdatascience.com/10-steps-in-pandas-to-process-las-file-and-plot-610732093338